 Because DFSP rarely spreads to other parts of the body, patients most often live for many years after treatment.
-Close lifelong follow up with dermatologists and medical professionals is warranted for all patients who have been treated for DFSP.
+All patients diagnosed with DFSP should have close lifelong follow-up with dermatologists and medical professionals.

 The bottom line on rare skin cancers

-Although rare, sebaceous carcinoma, Merkel cell carcinoma, and dermatofibroma sarcoma protuberans (DFSP) are important to know about.
-This is because they may be mistaken for other more benign conditions, delaying their diagnosis and impacting their prognosis.
+Sebaceous carcinoma, Merkel cell carcinoma, and dermatofibroma sarcoma protuberans (DFSP) are rare skin cancers.
+However, it is important to know about them because they may be mistaken for other more benign conditions.
+This could delay their diagnosis and impact the prognosis.